 Bear Viewing Tours

-June is when the bears come out to play.
+June is when the Bears come out to play.
 They’re fishing for salmon, exploring the forests, and are easier to spot.
 Bear viewing tours offer an unforgettable chance to see these magnificent creatures up close.

-- Katmai National Park: Fly into Brooks Falls where you can watch brown bears expertly swatting at salmon in the river.
+- Katmai National Park: Fly into Brooks Falls, where you can watch brown bears expertly swatting at salmon in the river.

 - Lake Clark National Park: This lesser-known destination provides more intimate bear-viewing opportunities, with fewer people and just as many bears.